Take Action: Advocate for the Reintroduction of the Water Conservation Rebate Tax Parity Act

 Why the IA supports this legislation

 This legislation would ensure that the IRS treats water conservation rebates in the same manner as nontaxable energy conservation rebates, taking a significant step toward incentivizing individuals and businesses to adopt water-efficient practices.
-Passing the Water Conservation Rebate Tax Parity Act will
+Passing the Water Conservation Rebate Tax Parity Act will:

 - incentivize water conservation by excluding these rebates from being taxed.